Metallurgy: Metal and its alloys

 Much effort has been placed on understanding iron–carbon alloy system, which includes steels and cast irons.
 Plain carbon steels (those that contain essentially only carbon as an alloying element) are used in low-cost, high-strength applications, where neither weight nor corrosion are a major concern.
 Cast irons, including ductile iron, are also part of the iron-carbon system.
 Iron-Manganese-Chromium alloys (Hadfield-type steels) are also used in non-magnetic applications such as directional drilling.

-Other common engineering metals include aluminium, chromium, copper, magnesium, nickel, titanium, zinc, and silicon.
-These metals are most often used as alloys with the noted exception of silicon, as it is not a metal.
+Other engineering metals include aluminium, chromium, copper, magnesium, nickel, titanium, zinc, and silicon.
+These metals are most often used as alloys with the noted exception of silicon, which is not a metal.
+Other forms include: